Voluntary coverage

 Learn when you can apply for voluntary coverage when operating in an industry not automatically covered by the WCB.

-Voluntary coverage may be applied for by employers in industries excluded by Section 3 (Farming & Ranching) of The Workers’ Compensation Act, 2013 (the Act) or by the Miscellaneous Regulations (all other excluded industries).
+Employers in industries excluded by Section 3 of The Workers’ Compensation Act, 2013 (the Act) or by the Miscellaneous Regulations (all other excluded industries) may apply for voluntary coverage.

 If you are not required to register with the WCB and do not have voluntary coverage, in the event of a work-related injury the Saskatchewan principal (a person or business that hires a contractor to do work or services) may be liable for any legal action taken by an out-of-province worker in the event of a work injury, unless:

 A: Once you have been accepted for WCB voluntary farm coverage, the same rules apply to you as to any employer in a mandatory coverage industry.
 This means all workers and contractors are covered.
-Notification must be provided to all workers of the effective date of workers’ compensation coverage.
+You must notify all workers of the effective date of workers’ compensation coverage.
 The same benefits and obligations as any other employer under the Act will apply.
 For the worker, this means earnings loss replacement and medical expenses.
 For the employer, this means protection against lawsuits for a workplace injury.

-A: No. Coverage is in place until a written cancellation request is received to terminate the voluntary workers’ compensation coverage.
+A: No. Your coverage is in place until the WCB receives a written cancellation request to terminate the voluntary workers’ compensation coverage.

 A: Wages are the total gross earnings before deductions.
-The provision of room and/or board, or farm produce or other taxable benefits must be included as wages.
+The provision of room and/or board, farm, produce or other taxable benefits must be included as wages.

 A: Learn current information on premium rates and how they’re set.